PhotoGPTGuides

 • Your trained model ensures the output still looks like you.

-Screenshot showing model selection before generating a preset Choose your personal model for the most consistent results.
+Model selection before generating an image with a preset Choose your personal model for the most consistent results.

-If you don’t have a model yet, you can create one here: Create your AI model
+If you don’t have a model yet, you can create one in the Manage Models tab.

 Saving & Organizing Your Results in My Library

-You can save any preset result using the heart icon or the Save button or add it to a separate folder.
-Saved images go to My Library, where you can create folders and organize your photos.
+You can save any result using the Heart icon or the Save button or add it to a separate folder.
+Images saved in a separate folder go to My Library, where you can create and manage new folders to organize your photos.

 • Professional: Clean studio lighting, neutral backgrounds, ideal for profile photos and resumes.